habjanlovro/mag-tag-parser/README.md

 ### Policy file

-The policy file contains descriptions of topologies and perimiter guards.
-Topologies describe the tags and their relations, while the perimiter guards describe how the policy interacts with the data coming in and going out of the system.
+The policy file contains descriptions of topologies and perimeter guards.
+Topologies describe the tags and their relations, while the perimeter guards describe how the policy interacts with the data coming in and going out of the system.

 #### Topologies